knative/serving/docs/spec/normative_examples.md

 ## 1) Automatic rollout of a new Revision to existing Service - pre-built container

-**_Scenario_**: User deploys a new revision to an existing service with a new container image, rolling out automatically to 100%
+**_Scenario_**: User deploys a new revision to an existing service with a new container image, rolling out automatically to 100%.

+This corresponds to the service in `runLatest` mode.

 ```console
 $ knative deploy --service my-service